chetanpatil13/MorseCodeClock/README.md

 # Morse Code Clock

-This fun-to-code project which display real time in Morse Code.
+This fun-to-code project which displays real time in Morse Code.

 **Numbers in Morse Code:**